 At the University of Winchester validated programmes may adopt a range of means of assessing your learning.
 An indicative, and not necessarily comprehensive, list of assessment types you might encounter includes essays, portfolios, supervised independent work, presentations, written exams, or practical performances.
 The University is committed to ensuring that all students have an equal opportunity to achieve module learning outcomes.
 As such, where appropriate and necessary, students with recognised disabilities may have alternative assignments set that continue to test how successfully they have met the module's learning outcomes.
 Further details on assessment types used in the programme you are interested in can be found on the course page, by attending an Open Day/Evening, or contacting our teaching staff.

-Many of our accounting graduates take up trainee accounting positions with accounting firms or departments and go on to become professionally qualified accountants.
+Many graduates take up trainee accounting positions with accounting firms or departments and go on to become professionally qualified accountants.
 Others choose to enter a wide range of business careers such as banking, insurance, financial services and general management.
 Recent employers of accounting graduates include Deloitte, PricewaterhouseCoopers, Britvic, Enterprise Rent a Car, Weird Fish, PMR Partnership and Inspired Gaming Group.
-Accountancy and related careers are particularly well paid, recognising the skills developed as a result of following a relevant degree and subsequent professional qualification.

 At the University of Winchester, we are committed to ensuring all our students gain employability skills to enable you to enter graduate level jobs and pursue the profession of your choice, for more information please read the Employability Statement.